George Springer: 2018–2020

-2019

 On March 28, 2019, Springer tied with Khris Davis of the Oakland Athletics for consecutive Opening Day home runs with three, when he hit a 427 ft home run to center field off of reigning Cy Young award winner Blake Snell.
-On May 1, Major League Baseball disciplined Springer for anti-gay slur directed at umpire Ángel Hernández, which was caught on camera during a game on April 23.
+On May 1, Major League Baseball disciplined Springer for an anti-gay slur directed at umpire Ángel Hernández, which was caught on camera during a game on April 23.
 On May 25, Springer was placed on the 10-day IL with a Grade 2 left hamstring strain.

 Carrying a .316 batting average, 1.046 OPS, and 18 home runs through June 28, Springer was named a starting outfielder for American League in the All-Star Game.

 In 2019, Springer batted .292/.383/.591 with 39 home runs (fifth in the AL) and 96 RBI in 479 at bats over 122 games.
 His adjusted OPS+ was 150, ranking fourth.
-He placed in the top ten in the league in a number of categories for the first time.
+He placed in the top ten in the league in several categories for the first time.
 Those included wins above replacement (WAR, 6.4–10th), OBP (eighth), slugging percentage (fourth), OPS (fourth), offensive win percentage (.713, fourth), and at bats per home run (12.3, fourth).
 On defense, he was second among all outfielders in total zone runs (19), second among center fielders (eight), and third among right fielders (10).

-2020

 In 2020, Springer batted .265/.359/.540 with 37 runs, 14 home runs (7th in the AL), 32 RBIs, and hit by pitch five times (tied for eighth in the AL) in 189 at bats.

-Toronto Blue Jays
+Toronto Blue Jays (2021–present)

-2021
+2021–2022

 On January 23, 2021, Springer signed a six-year, $150 million contract with the Toronto Blue Jays.
 He injured his quadriceps in spring training, however, and missed the start of the season.
 He finally made his debut in the team's 23rd game of the season on April 28.
 Springer was again placed on the injured list on May 5 with a quad strain.
 While on the injured list, Springer made his first return to Houston as a Blue Jay in an early-May series, and received a standing ovation.
 Springer returned to Toronto's lineup on June 22.

 On August 2, Springer was named AL Player of the Week batting .400 with eight runs scored, five doubles, three home runs, seven RBI, six walks, and a .960 slugging percentage over seven games played.
 On August 9, for the second week in a row, he was named AL Player of the Week after batting .364 with nine runs scored, three doubles, a triple, three home runs, 11 RBI, and a .788 slugging percentage in eight games.
 Springer suffered a left ankle sprain on August 14 and was placed on the injured list for a third time in 2021.
 He returned from his third stint on the injured list on August 30.